Back to all studies

 Lithium Versus Lamotrigine in Bipolarity, Type II

-This recruiting study focuses on bipolarity and currently lists sites or participation links in Denmark.
+This study is recruiting.
+It focuses on bipolarity and currently lists participation information in Denmark.

 BipolarityOtherFrom 18 Years to 70 Years